harveyr/SublimeSnipe/README.md

 I threw this together in a hurry.
 I'll try to make it a little more sophisticated shortly.

 For example, I'm not sure what happens when your code hangs.
 My guess is Sublime goes nighty-night.

+#### Vs. Build System

+Yeah, you can use the Sublime build system to basically do the same thing (except for executing only your selection).
+However, then you have to save your file somewhere.
+If you're just quickly testing out a few lines of code, that bugs.